Scott Kamieniecki

 Scott Andrew Kamieniecki (born April 19, 1964) is an American former Major League Baseball (MLB) pitcher who played for the New York Yankees, Baltimore Orioles, Cleveland Indians, and Atlanta Braves between 1991 and 2000.

 Biography

 A native of Mount Clemens, Michigan, Kamieniecki played college baseball at the University of Michigan.
 In 1984, he played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League (CCBL).
 A league all-star, he posted a 4-1 record with a 2.14 ERA, striking out 54 batters in 67.1 innings.
 He was inducted into the CCBL Hall of Fame in 2011.

 Kamieniecki currently resides in Clarkston, Michigan.
-Youngest son Alan attends Michigan State University, and oldest son Matt attends Ball State University where he plays basketball for the Cardinals.
+His youngest son, Alan, attended Michigan State University and his oldest son, Matt, played college baseball for the Ball State Cardinals.